autopi-io/documentation/docs/guides/autopi_logs.md

 hotspot first.
 After you've done that, you can navigate your browser to http://local.autopi.io.

 :::tip
-If the browser is unable to load the web page, because it can't resolve the URL, try typing in the IP address instead: http://192.168.4.1.
+If the browser is unable to load the web page because it can't resolve the URL, try typing in the IP address instead: http://192.168.4.1.
 :::